vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

   (10.08 s).
 Existing RIFF fixtures only needed their call syntax updated;
   no tests or test lines were added.

+## Keep wait predicates as capture-free function pointers

+- Removed `CommandPredicate` and its owning `std::function`.
+The compiler's `duringWaitWhen` API installs a capture-free function that reads the current typed Playback state; it has no closure data to retain. `CommandExecution` now stores that function directly as a nullable pointer, like the runtime hooks.
+Command bodies still own their captured operands and behavior.
+- Format calls and VM polling stay unchanged.
+On this x86-64 Apple Clang 15 build, `CommandExecution` shrinks from 112 to 64 bytes and `SourceCommand` from 208 to 160 bytes (48 bytes, about 23%, per decoded command).
+This also removes one alias and one net production line.
+A temporary size probe was removed.
+- Existing compiler and format fixtures cover gated commands, wait boundaries, and rejection of time advancement during a wait.
+No tests were added or changed.
+- Validation: warning-free full macOS Debug build (326 steps); all 22 CTest targets pass (10.12 s).

 ## Further investigation

 - Keep test growth proportional to behavioral risk.
 Prefer existing coverage